Tcl CFFI package (v2.0b1)

 byrefThe parameter or function return value is passed or returned by reference.

-countedThe parameter, function return or field value is a reference counted pointer whose validity is checked.
+countedThe parameter or function return is a reference counted pointer whose validity is checked.
 See Pointer safety.

 defaultSpecifies a default value to use for a parameter or field.